ŋaren crîþa 9 vlefto: Ŋarâþ Crîþ v9

 Reflexive and reciprocal pronouns

 There is only one reflexive pronoun, ⟨cenþ⟩, whose declensions are shown in Table 24.
+This is also used as a reciprocal pronoun.

 Case \ NumberSingularDualPluralGeneric